Plants in cold temperatures

-ROGERS, Ark (KFTA) — Your plants could be at risk as temperatures begin to drop, but a local nursery owner said it could be best to just let nature take its course.
+ROGERS, Ark (KNWA) — Your plants could be at risk as temperatures begin to drop, but a local nursery owner said it could be best to just let nature take its course.

 Mark Rockwell, owner of Rockwell Farms Nursery in Rogers said a common mistake people make is to cover their plants in the fall.
 He said that works better as the weather changes in spring.